zendframework/zend-expressive/docs/book/v3/reference/migration.md

 - `Zend\Expressive\Container\ApplicationConfigInjectionDelegator` is a
   [delegator factory](../features/container/delegator-factories.md) capable of piping and routing middleware from configuration.
-See the (recipe on autowiring routes and pipeline middleware)(../cookbook/autowiring-routes-and-pipelines.md) for more information.
+See the [recipe on autowiring routes and pipeline middleware](../cookbook/autowiring-routes-and-pipelines.md) for more information.

 - `Zend\Expressive\Container\ApplicationPipelineFactory` will produce an empty